Inclusive by design

 Compatibility

-We support current versions of major browsers (Chrome, Safari, Firefox, Edge) and test with assistive technologies such as NVDA (Windows) and VoiceOver (macOS/iOS), plus keyboard-only navigation.
+We support current versions of major browsers like Chrome, Safari, Firefox, Edge.
+Testing is conducted with assistive technologies such as NVDA (Windows) and VoiceOver (macOS/iOS), plus keyboard-only navigation.

 Known Limitations

 • Embedded widgets: Some third-party forms or review widgets may have incomplete semantics.
-We provide alternate contact or booking routes.
+In that event, we will provide alternate contact or booking routes.

 • Legacy sites: Older projects built before our newest design system may not fully meet WCAG 2.2 AA.
-We can scope remediation on request.
+We can scope remediation on client or customer request.

-If you encounter any barriers, please tell us—quick fixes are often possible and prioritized.
+If you encounter any barriers, please let us know.
+These fixes are often possible and prioritized.

 Testing & Monitoring